 What are the best small phones?

 Small phone lovers who were also interested in snagging one of the best iPhones didn't have many reasonable options until late.
-Thankfully, that's changed now that the second-generation iPhone SE is now on the market, repurposing the iPhone 8's 4.7-inch design with Apple's latest A13 Bionic silicon for just $400.
+Thankfully, you've got two choices, and our pick is the iPhone 12 mini, a 5G-capable phone powered by Apple's top processor.

 The best small phones you can buy today

-It also brings more luxuries you rarely see in small and cheap phones, like wireless charging, IP67 water resistance and a premium metal-and-glass design.
+The iPhone SE also brings more luxuries you rarely see in small and cheap phones, like wireless charging, IP67 water resistance and a premium metal-and-glass design.
 While most flagship phone makers have shunned developing high-end handsets with displays smaller than about 5.5 inches, the iPhone SE feels like a blast from the past in the best way possible — a time when you could buy a super small phone with big-time performance.
-It might not have the flashiest-looking design or a camera equipped with the Night Mode present in pricier iPhones, but the new SE handles just about everything else flawlessly.
+It might not have the flashiest-looking design or a camera equipped with the Night Mode present in pricier iPhones, but the SE handles just about everything else flawlessly.

 Read our full iPhone SE 2020 review.

-Read our full Google Pixel 4 review.
+Read our full Google Pixel 5 review.

-Yet the S10e is every bit as powerful and fast as its more expensive S10 siblings, despite the fact that it's also one of the best small phones available.
+Yet the S10e is every bit as powerful and fast as more expensive S10 models, despite the fact that it's also one of the best small phones available.
 The handset's 5.8-inch Dynamic AMOLED panel is quite large, but because it's wrapped in a body with extremely slim bezels, the result is one of the most compact premium phones on the market today.

 Read our full Samsung Galaxy S10e review.

 We know what you're thinking — a 6.3-inch smartphone is not small, and doesn't even adhere to the criteria of this list!
-We understand, but take our word for it: the Galaxy Note 10 is more compact than you'd ever imagine, and it's all thanks to the phone's miniscule bezels, which deliver an all-screen experience in the truest sense.
+We understand, but take our word for it: the Galaxy Note 10 is more compact than you'd ever imagine, and it's all thanks to the phone's minuscule bezels, which deliver an all-screen experience in the truest sense.
 Plus, the panel Samsung shoehorned into its latest phablet is a beaut — a rich Dynamic AMOLED display with curved edges, shrouded in shatter-resistant Gorilla Glass 6.

 Read our full Samsung Galaxy Note 10 review.